usydnlp/FedNLP/README.md

 ## Dataset
 We collect the various forms of Federal Reserve communications within the period of January 2015 to July 2020.
-In this `data` repository, it provides 1) final text file in pickle format and 2) colab notebook.
+In this `data` repository, it provides final text file in pickle format.
 - `fomc_doc.pkl` : FOMC post-meeting statements, Minutes, and press conferences.
 - `speaker_doc.pkl` :FOMC member’ speeches from over 30 different websites.

-🕹 Try out this Colab Notebook for loading the data and exploratory data analysis.

-## Demo / Colab Notebook
+## Demo
 [Live Demo] https://fednlp.net

 We build a demo for non-technical users to get experiences how NLP components analyse the new input document.
 The NLP models are deployed using Flask, Docker and AWS.